geeknik/my-awesome-stars/topics.md

 ## hacking

+- [t3l3machus/psudohash](https://github.com/t3l3machus/psudohash) - Generates millions of keyword-based password mutations in seconds.
+- [SaumyajeetDas/GodGenesis](https://github.com/SaumyajeetDas/GodGenesis) - A Python3 based C2 server to make life of red teamer a bit easier.
+The payload is  capable to bypass all the known antiviruses and endpoints.
+- [t3l3machus/Villain](https://github.com/t3l3machus/Villain) - Villain is a high level stage 0/1 C2 framework that can handle multiple reverse TCP & HoaxShell-based shells, enhance their functionality with additional features (commands, utilities) and share them
 - [cipher387/Dorks-collections-list](https://github.com/cipher387/Dorks-collections-list) - List of Github repositories and articles with list of dorks for different search engines
 - [m3n0sd0n4ld/GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced
 - [Trivulzianus/BugGPT](https://github.com/Trivulzianus/BugGPT) - OpenAI o1 advanced reasoning powered vulnerable web page generator for testing and educational purposes
 - [intigriti/misconfig-mapper](https://github.com/intigriti/misconfig-mapper) - Misconfig Mapper is a fast tool to help you uncover security misconfigurations on popular third-party services used by your company and/or bug bounty targets!
-- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
+- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - Nightingale Docker for Pentesters is a comprehensive Dockerized environment tailored for penetration testing and vulnerability assessment.
+It comes preconfigured with all essential tools and utilities
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [t3l3machus/toxssin](https://github.com/t3l3machus/toxssin) - An XSS exploitation command-line interface and payload generator.
 - [BushidoUK/Ransomware-Tool-Matrix](https://github.com/BushidoUK/Ransomware-Tool-Matrix) - A resource containing all the tools each ransomware gangs uses
 - [Elymaro/rootscan](https://github.com/Elymaro/rootscan) - Speed up your pentest enumeration
-- [Jieyab89/OSINT-Cheat-sheet](https://github.com/Jieyab89/OSINT-Cheat-sheet) - OSINT cheat sheet, list OSINT tools, wiki, dataset, article, book and OSINT tips
+- [Jieyab89/OSINT-Cheat-sheet](https://github.com/Jieyab89/OSINT-Cheat-sheet) - OSINT cheat sheet, list OSINT tools, wiki, dataset, article, book , red team OSINT and OSINT tips
 - [umair9747/seize](https://github.com/umair9747/seize) - A Command-line Utility written in Go for generating images of your CLI output using stdin
 - [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform